 All wheelchair accessible vehicles come with a fuel efficiency rating.
 The rating looks at both highway and city driving.
 One of the questions you need to ask is where will you be doing most of your driving and how important is it to you to have a fuel efficient vehicle?
 Governments at all levels are encouraging people to make good choices for the environment to help reduce the countries carbon footprint.
 The type of vehicle you choose to drive will affect this directly.
 The good news is, auto manufacturers have made significant strides in the fuel efficiency of vehicles and have introduced electric and hybrid models to reduce vehicle emissions.

 Choosing the right wheelchair van can be hard work.
 Using the eight areas above to help decide on a vehicle that will work for you, will help make the decision easier.
 I would suggest looking at the list and deciding which areas are the most important to you first, and either subjectively or objectively score each vehicle you are considering.
 The vehicle with the highest score will most likely be the right vehicle to choose.

 How about you?
 When you decide on a vehicle, what areas do you consider?

-If you need help in deciding on the right vehicle, fill in the form below and we can help you find the right vehicle for your needs.
+If you need help in deciding on the right vehicle, fill in the form on the top-right and we can help you find the right vehicle for your needs.